 Executive Summary – Cooper Industries, Inc.

 Cooper Industries, Inc. started out in 1919 and, by the middle of the twentieth century, had become the market leader in the manufacturing industry of heavy equipment and engines.
-However, the industry was highly cyclical and therefore the company wanted to diversify its business risks and explored the idea of growing through acquisitions.
+However, the industry was highly cyclical, and therefore, the company wanted to diversify its business risks and explore the idea of growing through acquisitions.

 Cooper Industries has been trying to acquire the Nicholson File company for the past three years.
 The expansion policy of Cooper focuses on acquiring the industry leaders in their respective markets who would strategically be in line with the current operations and aspirations of Cooper Industries.

 However, there are other companies (H.K.
-Porter and VLN Corporation) who are interested in the acquisition of Nicholson.
+Porter and VLN Corporation) that are interested in the acquisition of Nicholson.
 The cash offer from H.K.
-Porter wasn’t in line with Nicholson management’s endeavors and the offer from VLN did please the management and the Nicholson family but couldn’t get enough support from major stockholders.
+Porter wasn’t in line with Nicholson management’s endeavors, and the offer from VLN did please the management and the Nicholson family but couldn’t get enough support from major stockholders.

-Cooper also cannot finance all of it through by raising cash through new debt issue since it would not be what the management and other key shareholders want; more so that raising such high levels of debt will greatly affect their market leverage ratio and which might also lead to a downgrading of their credit rating.
+Cooper also cannot finance all of it by raising cash through new debt issues since it would not be what the management and other key shareholders want; more so that raising such high levels of debt will greatly affect their market leverage ratio, which might also lead to a downgrading of their credit rating.
 A solution is to use a combination of stocks and any convertible security or other financial instruments.

 Unlock Case Solution Now!